 Instructors, teachers, coaches, activity leaders, healthcare workers, dental staff, social work staff, child minders, unsupervised volunteers, anyone working in a school, nursery, children's home, childcare premises, anyone providing healthcare, personal care, or who assists with the managing of someones affairs or finances.

-The Disclosure and Barring Service's fees for DBS checks are:
+The core Disclosure and Barring Service's processing fees for DBS checks are:

 - Standard - £26

 In addition to the above fees, there is an admin fee of £6.50 + VAT.

 Please note that VAT is not charged on the core DBS fees.

 For example, an enhanced check will cost a total of £51.80 (inc VAT of £1.30).

 You can apply for a DBS check via Ofsted.
 Go to the following DBS website for further guidance on how to apply : https://www.gov.uk/guidance/criminal-record-checks-for-childminders-and-childcare-workers

 The DBS checks are "free of charge" for volunteers who require a check, but only if the volunteer is: